 Noise, vibration, and harshness (NVH), also known as noise and vibration, is the study and modification of the noise and vibration characteristics of vehicles, particularly cars and trucks.
 Our complete NVH testing and NVH analysis solutions are ideal for optimizing noise and vibration of the vehicles, such as reduction, design, and quality assurance of the interior and exterior noise.

-To enhance vehicle performance, comfort, and brand recognition we offer a wide range of flexible and flexible data acquisition and analysis NVH testing solutions in the field of noise, vibration, and harshness (NVH) - all performing according to the international standards and supported by calibration services.
+To enhance vehicle performance, comfort, and brand recognition, we offer a wide range of flexible and flexible solutions for capturing and analyzing NVH data in the field of noise, vibration, and harshness (NVH), all compliant with international standards and supported by calibration services.

 Noise is unwanted sound or unwanted disturbance in an electronic signal.
 Acoustic noise is energy transmitted to the air that causes an audible disturbance.
 Tools such as acoustic intensity mapping and combustion/mechanical noise separation can be used to identify the best method of noise reduction.

 Vibration is an oscillation that causes noise and disturbance.
 Vibration is generally of concern due to the physical effects which can cause disturbance to people, disruption in electrical systems, and failure or breakdown in mechanical systems.
 Shakers and controllers are techniques used to test vibration issues.

 What is harshness?

 Harshness is generally used to describe the severity and discomfort associated with both vibration and noise.
 It is a qualitative system based on desired characteristics rather than on quantifiable measurements.

 NVH testing is widely used in the automotive industry for the reduction, design, and quality assurance of interior and exterior vehicle noise or vibration.
 The process usually takes place during the vehicle development of passenger cars.